The Apple Card provides rewards boosts for Apple purchases, insightful app, and no fees whatsoever, making it an intriguing choice for Apple fans.

 The card does not charge you any of the following fees:

 - Penalty APR

-Our initial observation of this list of fees is that there is no mention of a late fee or a balance transfer fee.
+There is no mention of a late fee or a balance transfer fee.
 The fine print indicates that late or missed payments “will result in additional interest accumulating toward your balance.”

 What this means is that the “fee” you’re paying isn’t a set dollar amount like you’d be charged with other cards but, rather, you’ll just end up paying more interest on your balance.
-Our inclination would be that they’d charge you a higher rate on an unpaid balance if you paid late, but their site specifically says there is no penalty APR’s.

 When it comes to rewards, we think that the average Apple customer can earn anywhere from $250 to $300 a year based on average household spending numbers.
 This yearly total includes bonuses you get from Apple purchases.

 Now, for a card like the Citi Double Cash, you can earn around $500 per year in cash back.
 We mentioned this card in particular because its lowest APR is reasonable at 13.99% and its rewards are more lucrative than the Apple Card.

 The Discover It card is another option for a cash rewards card.
 What makes this card different than the Apple Card and the Citi Double Cash is that the Discover It offers a sign-up bonus in which they double the cash rewards you earn your first year.

 The card has a 1.5x rewards rate, which means you can earn around $375 a year in cash.
 The first year, Discover will double that, which means in the first 12 months of using your card you could rack up $750 in rewards.

 The card’s strengths lie in the fact that you get a 3% bonus for making Apple purchases and that it integrates all the features of a budgeting app into the app, including how much interest you’d pay if you carried a balance for a certain amount of time.